The Dick Cavett Show: Daytime series

-The Dick Cavett Show refers to television programs on the ABC, PBS, USA and CNBC networks hosted by comedian, comedy writer and author Dick Cavett between 1968 and 1995 in New York.
+Cavett's first ABC series premiered on March 4, 1968, as a 90-minute weekday morning program originally titled This Morning.
+The title was subsequently changed to The Dick Cavett Show, and the series continued until January 24, 1969.
 The first daytime show featured Gore Vidal, Muhammad Ali and Angela Lansbury.
 ABC pressured Cavett to get prominent celebrities on the show, although subsequent shows without them got higher ratings and more critical acclaim.